alanjames1987/Node.js-Best-Practices/README.md

 This is a list of best practices for writing robust Node.js code.
 It is inspired by other guilds such as [Felix Geisendörfer's Node Style Guide ](https://github.com/felixge/node-style-guide) and what is popular within the community.

+These best practices should focus a lot on explanations, giving detailed verbal explnation and various coding examples when possible.

 ### Always Use Asynchronous Methods

 The two most powerful aspect of Node.js are it's non-blocking IO and asynchronous runtime.
 Both of these aspects of Node.js are what give it the speed and robustness to serve more requests faster than other languages.